rfc-editor/rfc9131-AUTH48/README.md

 GitHub features that will be used:
 * Issue tracking
 * Pull requests
+* @mentions

+Authors, AD, WG chairs, and document shepherd, please ensure that your GitHub notification settings are set such that you can participate promptly in discussions of issues and pull requests.
+For more information, please see [Configuring notifications](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications).

 ## Issue Tracking
 Questions and FYIs from the RFC Editor have been added as issues.
 Please provide your answers in the comments.